tsgates/arch-wiki-markdown/wiki/Initscripts.md

                            document them.
 (Discuss)
   ------------------------ ------------------------ ------------------------

-Note:Arch uses systemd by default, and initscripts is no longer supported.
+Warning:Arch only supports systemd.
+Arch's old initscripts package as described on this page is obsolete and is no longer supported.
+All Arch users need to migrate to systemd.

 This article is intended to give a chronological overview of the initscripts process and the system files and processes involved,